- Adult and immature lace bugs feed on the undersides of leaves of deciduous trees and shrubs.

 Damage caused by lace bugs

-Healthy, mature trees and shrubs can tolerate damage from high populations of lace bugs.
+- Healthy, mature trees and shrubs can tolerate damage by lace bugs.

-In case this happens for several consecutive years, plant growth reduces in new transplants.
+- If feeding happens for several consecutive years, plant growth can be reduced in new transplants.

-How to protect your garden from lace bugs
+How to protect trees and shrubs from lace bugs

 Check for lace bugs on susceptible trees and shrubs, starting in late spring or early summer.
+Examine susceptible plants about once every two weeks.
 Pay close attention to plants that have had a history of infestation.

-Lace bugs generally do not affect plant health, and the best option in most cases is to tolerate their feeding.
-Many natural enemies, such as assassin bugs, lady beetles, green lacewings and other predators feed on lace bug eggs, nymphs and adults.
+Lace bugs generally do not affect plant health, and the best option in most cases is to tolerate and ignore their feeding.
+Many natural enemies, such as assassin bugs, lady beetles, green lacewings and other predators feed on lace bug eggs, nymphs and adults to help limit lace bug feeding.

 Use a high pressure water spray